l50/puppet-xss_validator/README.md

 ## Module Description

-This module will install a Burp Suite extension to help automatically validate XSS findings with the Burp Intruder tool.
+This module will install a Burp Suite extension to automatically validate XSS findings with the Burp Intruder tool.

 ## Setup